platformsh/platformsh-docs/docs/src/add-services/redis.md

 To solve this issue, configure your Redis service as persistent.
-Persistent Redis stores data on a disk, making it accessible even when a container becomes unavailable.
+Persistent Redis stores data on a disk, restoring it if the container restarts.

 To switch from persistent to ephemeral Redis, set up a new service with a different name.